 What happens to emergency patients transported to a Government hospital in Myanmar?

-Emergency Medicine is a branch of medicine that concentrates on the understanding and skills needed for the prevention, diagnosis and management of acute illness and urgent injuries that affects patients of all age groups and medical conditions.
+Emergency Medicine is a branch of medicine concentrates on the understanding and skills for the prevention, diagnosis and management of acute illness and urgent injuries that affects patients of all age groups and medical conditions.
 Further, it covers an understanding of the advancement of pre-hospital and in-hospital emergency medical systems and the skills required for this improvement.
 But what about the emergency care and patient transportation rules in Myanmar?

-The role of emergency medicine especially in the medical institutions is vital in saving lives.
-The acute medical care is involved with the efficient management of life threatening illnesses and injuries.
+The role of emergency medicine, especially in medical institutions, is vital in saving lives.
+Acute medical care is involved with the efficient management of life-threatening illnesses and injuries.
 However, some countries such as those included in the third world developing cluster are unable to achieve the standard.

 In Myanmar, the provision of emergency medicine in-hospital is at upheaval.
 There is a confusion with the policy and regulation that involves emergency medicine, although there is already the Emergency Care and Treatment Law that has been enacted in the country.
-The law covers both government run and privately owned medical institutions where they are required to priotitize patients needing emergency care.
-Further, the law oblige private hospitals that when an emergency patient is admitted under their care, the institution must guarantee that the patient is stable prior to transfer in a public hospital.
+The law covers both government-run and privately owned medical institutions where they are required to prioritize patients needing emergency care.
+Further, the law obliges private hospitals that when an emergency patient is admitted under their care, the institution must guarantee that the patient is stable prior to transfer in a public hospital.

-An actual incident that happened to a tourist who was violently attacked by a group has experienced the effect of hold over treatment in the country, even though emergency care was very much needed.
+An actual incident that happened to a tourist who was violently attacked by a group has experienced the effect of hold overtreatment in the country, even though emergency care was very much needed.
 The victim was admitted in Yangon General Hospital and has left the hospital due to poor quality of treatment being served thereof.
-He was admitted in a private hospital after being rejected by two.
+He was admitted to a private hospital after being rejected by two.
 Clearly, there is a dilemma regarding the struggle of being treated in a private facility.

 It is hoped that the enforcement of the legal provision will mitigate the worry of every individual and that the transfer of emergency patients to public and private hospitals should run smoothly.
 The government calls for the cooperation of the general public with the decree in order for it to become a routine.